chrisi96fan/ProlificAutomaticStudies/README.md

 ⚠️ **Note:** This repository is a fork of [spin311/ProlificAutomaticStudies](https://github.com/spin311/ProlificAutomaticStudies)  with added compatibility for **Mozilla Firefox** browsers.

 Original extension was designed for Chrome only.
-For Chrome users, please refer to the original repository or install the extension from the chrome web store.
+For Chrome users, please refer to the original repository or install the extension from the Chrome Web Store.

 # Prolific Studies Notifier